Marcus Rohdén: Club career

 Rohdén started his career in Hössna IF and moved to IF Elfsborg as a 16-year-old signing a youth contract.
 In December 2011 Marcus signed a senior contract with IF Elfsborg on a five-year deal after returning from a loan at Skövde AIK.
 He scored his first goal in Allsvenskan against BK Häcken on 26 August 2012, in his debut season in both Elfsborg and Allsvenskan.

 On 3 August 2016, Rohdén signed for Serie A newcomers Crotone.

 On 13 August 2019, Rohdén was announced as a Frosinone player.

 On July 26, 2023, he signed a 2-year contract with Süper Lig club Fatih Karagümrük.

-Rohdén was announced at AEK Larnaca on 9 July 2024, signing a two year contract.
+Rohdén was announced at AEK Larnaca on 9 July 2024, signing a two-year contract.

+After leaving AEK Larnaca in summer 2026, Rohdén moved back to his former club IF Elfsborg where he signed a two-and-a-half year contract.

 International career

 Rohdén represented the Sweden U17 and U21 teams before making his full international debut for Sweden on 15 January 2015 in a friendly 2–0 win against the Ivory Coast.
 He also scored his first international goal in the same match.
 He made his competitive debut for Sweden in a 2018 FIFA World Cup qualifier against the Netherlands, playing for 77 minutes before being replaced by Emir Kujovic in a 1–1 draw.

 In May 2018 he was named in Sweden's 23 man squad for the 2018 FIFA World Cup in Russia.
 He remained on the bench in all five games as Sweden reached the quarter-finals in a FIFA World Cup for the first time since 1994.